 Transactions affecting Retained Earnings

-The amount for retained earnings is part of the net income.
+The amount for net income is part of the retained earnings.
 For those who are unaware, net income is the amount of profit that a company earns during a reporting period.
 To calculate it, one needs to subtract the cost of doing business from the revenue.
 Costs for the company can include operating expenses, utilities, rent, payroll, general and administrative costs, depreciation, interest on the debt, overhead costs, etc.

 We call net income the bottom line as well because it is at the end of the income statement.
 If a company does not pay net income in the form of a dividend to the shareholders and instead retains it back, it is known as retained earnings.